Good news! We just launched PopSignAI alpha version 0.03

 PopSign is an educational bubble shooter game developed by the Georgia Institute of Technology and RIT/NTID’s Center on Access Technology.
 The game teaches over 500 American Sign Language (ASL) signs based on the MacArthur-Bates Communicative Development Inventories, which are the first concepts used to teach a language to a child.
 95% of deaf infants are born to hearing parents, who often do not know ASL.

 PopSign is in beta testing!
-If you'd like to try it out, we'd love to hear your comments.
+If you'd like to try it out, download it here for Android from our SignData website.
+We'd love to hear your comments.

 If you notice any bugs, please report them through this form.